 In the left-side navigation pane, choose Configuration Management > Configurations.

-On the page that appears, find the desired configuration, and click Edit in the Actions column.
-In the Edit Configuration panel, select IP-based Canary Release for Release Type.
+Find the target configuration and click Edit in the Actions column.
+In the Edit Configuration panel, set Release Type to IP-based Canary Release.

 You can also manually enter IP addresses.
-The autocomplete feature is supported when you manually enter IP addresses.
+The autocomplete feature is supported.

 NoteIP addresses are the IP addresses of the nodes that subscribe to the configuration.
 Separate multiple IP addresses with commas (,).

-Click Canary Release after you modify the configuration.
-In the Comparison of Configuration Content dialog box, confirm the information in Current Official Version Content and Current Release Content, and click Release.
+After you modify the configuration, click Canary Release.
+In the Comparison of Configuration Content dialog box, confirm the Current Official Version and Content To Be Released, and then click Release.

 View a beta configuration